 The Centre has been, and continues to be, refurbished and improved in all areas to provide a safe and accessible venue for all users.
-During 2018 this included: replacement of the Morris Hall corridor windows and the Morris Hall high level windows, replacement of the bungalow roof, upgrade of the fire alarm panel and system, alterations to bungalow kitchen and alteration to first floor office partitions.

 Summary

 The Centre has continued to be well used and accepted in its attempts to serve the local and wider community with in excess of 1000 people visiting in some capacity each week.